rust-lang/rfcs/text/0000-rand-core.md

 PRNGs will be able to provide a more efficient implementation than simply combining two `u64` values.

-Proposal: add `next_u128` now, behind a feature flag, with a default implementation.
+Proposal: do nothing now.
+After the type is made stable, add a `next_u128` function to `Rng` with a default implementation in terms of `next_u64`.

 ## Extension traits